 Check out these great options for a staycation no matter where you live:

-Planning a staycation is a great way on how you can save money this summer.
+Planning a staycation is one of the best ways you can save money fast this summer.
 Take your kids swimming, spend lazy afternoons beside the pool, or go on a picnic.
-Not only would you be more relaxed, you’ll save money instead of going to unfamiliar cities.

-Most of the energy leaks you will discover are easy to fix and cheap.
+Most of the energy leaks you’ll discover are easy to fix and cheap.
 You may add more insulation to your attic, seal leaks, and insulate the hot water pipes.
-These projects may save you hundreds on your energy bill every month.

 Everyone loves to step into a hot shower during the cold winter, but, do you really need it that hot during summer?